Skip to content.

 Once you reach the negotiation stage, don’t revert to object handling.
 You’re no longer trying to convince your prospects that they need your product.
 Likewise, when you’re still in the selling stage, don’t start negotiating or you may weaken your case.

-The top 5 most common sales objections and how to handle them
+Types of sales objections and how to handle them

 Depending on your product, your offering, and your business model, prospects may have many different objections.